ory/examples/ory-actions/vpncheck-py/README.md

-# Ory Action to check IP addresses against vpnapi.io
+# Ory Action to check IP addresses against VPN and Fraud detection services

-This is an example Action (webhook) to check client IP addresses against vpnapi.com and block requests
+This is an example Action (webhook) to check client IP addresses against security services like focsec.com, vpnapi.com and ipqs.com and block requests

 - coming from TOR clients
 - coming from known VPNs
-- coming from certain geographies (in this example: RU)
+- coming from certain geographies

 It's intended for use as a post-login Action on Ory Network and returns a message that can be parsed by Ory and displayed to the user.